 This bill would require any copy of records made available for inspection by, or furnished to, a multiemployer Taft-Hartley trust fund or joint labor-management committee be provided on forms provided by the Division of Labor Standards Enforcement or contain the same information as those forms.
 The bill would specify that copies of electronic certified payroll records do not satisfy payroll records requests made by Taft-Hartley trust funds and joint labor-management committees.

-Status: Unanimously passed the Assembly Labor and Employment Committee and is pending in the Assembly Appropriations Committee.
+Status: Unanimously passed the Assembly with bi-partisan support and is pending in the Senate.

 Layoffs/Establishment Closures

 Expanded Obligations to Notify and Rehire Workers Laid Off Due to Closure of a "Chain" Establishment (SB 627)